Zorlin/raptorswithhats.com-hugo/content/posts/2019-03-11-elastic-nas-part1.md

 It should cleanly mount when you run "mount -a".

 That worked, so the brick is ready to go.
 The next steps will be some basic benchmarking, setting up MooseFS and adopting this first brick, and some housekeeping.
 That's a job for tomorrow.

+*This post is part of a series.
+If you're interested in reading the rest of it, click [here](/tags/elasticnas/).*